IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

   password: <password_to_registry_2>
 ```

-### Verify CP4WAIOps Installation
+### Verify Cloud Pak for Watson AIOps Installation

-After both Ceph and CP4WAIOps are ready, you will be able to see those Apps from Argo CD UI as follows with status as `Healthy` and `Synced`.
+After both Ceph and Cloud Pak for Watson AIOps are ready, you will be able to see those Apps from Argo CD UI as follows with status as `Healthy` and `Synced`.

 ![w](images/all-in-one-apps.png)

 ![w](images/application-sets.png)

-You can check the topology of CP4WAIOps using Argo CD UI as follows:
+You can check the topology of Cloud Pak for Watson AIOps using Argo CD UI as follows:

 ![w](images/aimanager-33.png)